-On December 2, 2021 the latest CFO Survey (formerly called the “Duke/CFO Global Business Outlook”) was released.
+On December 21, 2022 The CFO Survey (formerly called the “Duke/CFO Global Business Outlook”) was released.
 It contains a variety of statistics regarding how CFOs view business and economic conditions.

 In this CFO Survey press release, I found the following to be the most notable excerpts – although I don’t necessarily agree with them: